WordPress/gutenberg/platform-docs/docs/intro.md

 First bootstrap a vite project using `npm create vite@latest` and pick `Vanilla` variant and `JavaScript` as a language.

-Once done, you can navigate to your application folder and run it locally using `npm run dev`.
+Once done, you can navigate to your application folder and install its dependencies with `npm install` to finally run it locally using `npm run dev`.
 Open the displayed local URL in a browser.

 ## Installing dependencies